dohnald123/2026calendar/README.md

-Please note that the schedule is subject to change without prior notice due to mission requirements. \n We recommend checking the latest calendar right before your visit. \n Last update date: 09 May 2026
+Please note that the schedule is subject to change without prior notice due to mission requirements.

+We recommend checking the latest calendar right before your visit.

+Last update date: 09 May 2026